microsoft/FluidFramework/packages/dds/tree/docs/wip/inverse-changes/README.md

 The traditional undo model that application developers are used to is that of an undo stack.
 In this model,
-whenever the user performs an edit, an inverse is computed an pushed to the top of an undo stack.
+whenever the user performs an edit, an inverse is computed and pushed to the top of an undo stack.
 When the user wishes to undo their last edit, the application pops the undo stack and applies the change (potentially pushing it into a redo stack).